sergt26/hello_world3/README.md

 This is a github exercise!

 Sergio has thrown grenades at computers.

+This has been super informational!
+Kevin is a github Sifu!